Chinese and Russian officials to join North Korean commemorations of Korean War armistice

 "We believe the visit will be conducive to promoting the sound and stable development of (bilateral) relations, contributing to regional peace and stability, and creating conditions for a political settlement of the (Korean) peninsula issue," Mao said.

-China has joined United Nations sanctions against North Korea over its missile and nuclear programs but remains its most important economic and political ally.
-Little is known about discreet contacts between the two, but Beijing has long been committed to preventing the collapse of North Korea's three-generation-old Kim regime.
+China has joined U.N. sanctions against North Korea over its missile and nuclear programs but remains its most important economic and political ally.
+Little is known about discreet contacts between the two, but Beijing has been long committed to preventing the collapse of North Korea's three-generation-old Kim governments.

-Dangerous and uncertain factors resulting from a collapse could include a wave of refugees crossing into China, a scramble for control of North Korea's nuclear weapons and the sudden presence of South Korean and American troops along China's border.
+Dangerous and uncertain factors resulting from a collapse could include large numbers of refugees crossing into China, a scramble for control of North Korea's nuclear weapons and the sudden presence of South Korean and American troops along China's border.

 Kim has visited China in past years, while Chinese leader Xi Jinping traveled to the North in 2019 in what was seen as partly an effort to use their ties to leverage concessions from the U.S. and its allies on their security arrangements in the region.